What is Web Scraping & How to Scrape Data from a Website?

 df = pd.DataFrame(product_data)

-When it comes to what is web scraping and how to scrape data from a website, there are multiple approaches you can take, each with its own benefits and limitations.
+When it comes to scraping data from a website, there are multiple approaches you can take, each with its own benefits and limitations.
 Choosing the right solution depends on your specific goals, resources, and technical skills, including coding knowledge.

 For beginners or those who want a fast, easy way to gather web data without heavy coding, no-code and low-code options are ideal:

-• Browser extensions: Some extensions can automate simple scraping tasks by identifying and capturing patterns on web pages, requiring minimal setup.
+Browser extensions: Some extensions for Chrome and Firefox can automate simple scraping tasks by identifying and capturing patterns on web pages, or offer simple point-and-click tools that any non-developer can use to select specific fields of required data.

 For those requiring more robust and scalable solutions, advanced methods involving coding can provide greater control and flexibility: